 The Tank Access Lid is Opened

-Once the access lid is exposed, the cesspool installation long island will open it.
+Once the access lid is exposed, the long island cesspool maintenance will open it.
 When the lid is opened, the cesspool and the waste water that it contains can be accessed and pumped.
 It’s important to note that opening a cesspool id isn’t always an easy task.
 Depending on the age and the condition of the lid, as well as the condition of the soil that surrounds it, excessive force may be needed to remove the lid.
 If that is the case, there is a chance that the lid could be damaged; it could become cracked, for example.
 Most cesspool pumpers do bring replacement lids with them, but you might have to pay an additional fee to have one installed.

 The Cesspool will be Pumped